smart-on-fhir/smart-on-fhir.github.io/tutorials/authorization/index.md

 Finally press the `Custom App` button to launch your app and watch it request authorization and print the patient's name.

+## Acting as a confidential client

+The demo app above is also capable of acting as a confidential client.
+In reality, as an HTML5 app, it has no way of keeping a secret and therefore does not meet the criteria for a confidential client.
+Nevertheless, we feel that it is educational to use it as a pseudo-confidential client to learn about the behavior this class of clients.

+To turn the app into a confidential app, first register a confidential client (with a secret) with the authorization server.
+Next, set the `clintId` and `secret` in your `launch.html` to match the client.
+Finally, launch the app to see it behave as if it were confidential.

 ## Next steps

 The sample app that we looked at provides a simple scaffolding for developing a SMART on FHIR